-From coffee shops and libraries to airports and shuttle buses, there are wi-fi hot spots almost everywhere you go.
-But, have you ever thought about how safe it is to access to a public wi-fi hotspot?
-Many of the wi-fi hotspots are unprotected and unencrypted, which means your personal information is vulnerable.
-Hackers can even set up a free wi-fi hotspot to steal personal information from people who have accessed their hotspots.
+From coffee shops and libraries to airports and shuttle buses, there are Wi-Fi hot spots almost everywhere you go.
+Have you ever thought about how safe it is to access public Wi-Fi?
+Many Wi-Fi hotspots are unprotected and unencrypted, which means your personal information is vulnerable.
+Hackers can even set up a free wi-fi hotspot to steal personal information.

 - Disable automatic wi-fi connection.
 This will ensure you are not connecting to a malicious wifi hot spot without your approval.

 - Disable file sharing on your laptop.
 If the file sharing is on, other users who are using the same network can steal files from you.

 - Make sure when you are connected to an unknown wifi hotspot that you only access your email accounts that are on secure sites.
 The address of a secure site will begin with https:// instead of http://.
 Review tips for protecting your money online, and ensure the site you are accessing is secure.

 - The safest way to keep your personal information private when using a public wifi hotspot is to access through a VPN because VPNs encrypt the data between your laptop and a VPN server.
 UBC offers a free VPN service to students, staff, and faculty members.

 - Avoid connecting to an online banking website, or any other website that requires your credit card information while using a public wi-fi hotspot.

 - Public Wi-fi users neglect basic security precautions | NBC News (2015)

 - How to Stay Safe on Public Wi-Fi Networks | Life Hacker (2014)

 - Wi-fi Security | Wi-fi Alliance